Updated: Jan 4

 We understand that things don’t always go as planned and you may need to cancel your trip.
 If you haven’t activated the service yet, that’s great.
 You can hold on to the SIM card until the expiration date on the white card that came with the package.

-APN or Access Point Name is the entryway for your device to connect to the internet via your carrier.
-Each network provider has a different APN setting and can be obtained by calling them.
+APN or Access Point Name allows your device to connect to the internet using data from your carrier.
+Each cellular provider has their own APN setting.
 For newer phone versions the APN will set up automatically.
 However, if your phone is an older model, you will need to enter the APN settings manually.
 This is an important step if you want to enable MMS (multimedia messaging services) or use data during your vacation.
 Also, you will want to make sure that you have data included with your cell phone travel plan.

-If you are not sure how to set up the APN on your phone, we have created a tutorial to help you.
+If you are not sure how to set up the APN for Jethro Mobile, we have created a tutorial to help you.

 For the Jethro SC490 and Jethro mobile APN settings watch our video “How to Navigate the APN Settings on Your Jethro Device.”